 “All it takes is the right frame, the right angle, and millions of readers will willingly send your idea or image or ad to their friends, family and co-workers on your behalf.”

 As just mentioned, you want to properly identify your target audience.
 You want to have a clear image of the sort of person you want your advertisement to appeal to.
 An important factor when considering audience targeting is the potential customer’s location.
 Generally speaking, you will likely have success with your Google Ads campaign if you gear your campaign towards a local market rather than a broader (inter)national campaign.

-Make sure your copy and headline feature numerous references location-specific details.
+Make sure your copy and headline feature numerous reference location-specific details.
 Such details include street names, restaurants, bars, and other venues.
 This will help to tailor your product, or service, to local consumers and help generate interest in your advert.
-Additionally, making sure your advert includes a local telephone number, rather than a 1-800 number, or similar, can mean for you double advertisement conversion rates!
+Additionally, making sure your advert includes a local telephone number, rather than a 1-800 number, or similar, can mean higher conversion rates!

 Use Natural & Regular Keywords

 The complexities of Google’s algorithm are one of the world’s best-kept secrets.
 However, what we do know is that Google’s algorithm significantly utilizes keywords to ensure that relevant searches are returned to their customers’ search queries.
 Accordingly, when writing a copy ad, you need to make sure that your content contains highly-searched and relevant keywords.

 Google Ads features a metric known as Quality Score.
 Quality Score is used to assess the relevance and quality of your PPC advertisements.
 It is also used to determine your CPC, or how much you are charged every time someone clicks your advert.
 If you have stuffed your adverts with keywords, and the content seems irrelevant to the landing page the advert leads to, your Quality Score will be damaged.
 As a result, you may end up paying far more than your competition does to be advertised on Google.